GoogleChrome/developer.chrome.com/site/en/blog/font-fallbacks/index.md

 **Non-framework tools:**

 *   [Fontaine](https://github.com/unjs/fontaine): Fontaine is a library that automatically generates and inserts font fallbacks that use font metric overrides.
-*   This [repo](https://github.com/khempenius/font-fallbacks-dataset) contains the font metric overrides and `size-adjust` constants for all fonts hosted by Google Fonts.
+*   This [repo](https://github.com/khempenius/font-fallbacks-dataset) contains the font metric overrides for all fonts hosted by Google Fonts.
 These values can be copied and pasted into your stylesheets.

 ## Background